Kezvinn/Battleship-Game/README.md

       - 1-8 to select coordinate on the map,
       - 9 to switch from X to Y and vice versa
   - Button (external interrupt)
-      - Switch stage from Welcome screen to Game
+      - Switch stage from Welcome screen to Game.
-      - Confirm shot after coordinate is inputed
+      - Initalize shot if coordinates locked.
   - Buzzer
-      - Toggle 5 times when the game is over (Win and Lose)
+      - Toggle 5 times when the game is over (Win and Lose).
   - LED
       - Blink 3 times if shot is hit.